WhatsApp Community

 You can think of this investment product as two engines running in tandem: one protects your family's financial future, and the other grows your wealth through market-linked funds.

-When investing in ULIPs, you need basic identity and address proof documents, along with income documentation and a PAN Card.
+When investing in ULIPs, you need basic identity and address proof, along with income documents and a PAN Card.

-The premium payment flows through your NRI accounts, online wallets, international credit cards, and internet banking.
+The premium payment can be made through your NRI accounts, online wallets, international credit cards, and internet banking.

 PMS offers tailored services for high-net-worth NRIs who need expert-backed guidance in the Indian market.